 Who is the college counselor?

 Alex McCallie is the Director of College Counseling.
-He has been at Westminster for over 17 years as teacher, coach, development director, admissions director, and college counselor for the past eight years.
+He has been at Westminster for nearly 20 years serving as a teacher, coach, development director, admissions director and college counselor for the past eight years.
 After graduating from Davidson College, Mr. McCallie served two years as an admissions counselor at his alma mater.
-Mr. McCallie is also the parent of one Westminster graduate and two current students.
+Mr. McCallie is also the parent of two Westminster graduates and one current Upper School student.